pgrange/bash_unit/README.md

       assert_fail "grep zorglub /etc/passwd"
     }

 Running this script will show you something like:
-It should display something like:

     # ./bash_unit test_sample.sh
     Running tests in test_sample.sh